MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 ### Q: What happens if I raise a support issue with the Azure support team and it turns out that a third party provider (like Quantinuum) needs to troubleshoot the issue further?

-The support engineer will create a redirection package for you.
+The support engineer creates a redirection package for you.
 This is a PDF document that contains information about your case which you can provide to the Quantinuum support team.
-The support engineer will also give you advice and guidance on how to reach out to Quantinuum to continue troubleshooting.
+The support engineer also gives you advice and guidance on how to reach out to Quantinuum to continue troubleshooting.

 ### Q: What happens if I raise a support issue with the Quantinuum team and it turns out that there is an issue with the Azure Quantum service?

-The Quantinuum support team will help you reach out to Microsoft and provide you with a redirection package.
+The Quantinuum support team helps you reach out to Microsoft and provide you with a redirection package.
 This is a PDF document that you can use when continuing your support inquiry with the Azure support team.

 ## Third-party information disclaimer